sabaiitj/Climate-Change-Survey/README.md

 ## Notebook Descriptions

-1. aggregate_eda.ipynb : Carried out EDA in this notebook
+1. 01_EDA.ipynb : Carried out EDA in this notebook
-2. Preprocessing.ipynb : Carried out preprocessing in this notebook
+2. 02_Preprocessing.ipynb : Carried out preprocessing in this notebook
-3. ensemble methods.ipynb : Modeled ensemble algorithms on the processed data in this notebook
+3. 03a_Modeling_logistic_regression.ipynb : Modeled logistic regression algorithm on the processed data in this notebook
-4. logistic_regression.ipynb : Modeled logistic regression algorithm on the processed data in this notebook
+4. 03b_Modeling_SVM_model.ipynb : Modeled SVM algorithm on processed data in this notebook
+5. 03c_Modeling_Ensemble.ipynb : Modeled ensemble algorithms on the processed data in this notebook.
+Our Production Model.

 ## Modeling and Preprocessing